UK Law Policies

 In accordance with the Solomon Amendment, which involves the risk of loss of federal funds, the military is permitted to recruit on our campus despite their discriminatory hiring practices concerning sexual orientation.
 Neither the UK College of Law nor the American Association of Law Schools (AALS) condones this discrimination by the military.

 If a student or graduate believes that there has been a violation of this policy, he/she should report this in writing to the Dean or the Associate Dean of Career Development.

 The College of Law faculty has the following policies which govern the employment of UK Law students.

-2L and 3L students shall not engage in employment inside or outside of the law school for more than 20 hours per week for any student who is enrolled for more than 12 class hours during the semester.
+2L and 3L students shall not engage in employment inside or outside of the law school for more than 20 hours per week for any student who is enrolled for 10 or more class hours during the semester.